redwoodjs/redwood/docs/docs/background-jobs.md

 - `adapter` : **[required]** the name of the adapter this worker group will use.
 Must be one of the keys that you gave to the `adapters` option on the `JobManager` itself.
 - `logger` : the logger to use when working on jobs.
 If not provided, defaults to the `logger` set on the `JobManager`.
 You can use this logger in the `perform()` function of your job by accessing `jobs.logger`
 - queue : **[required]** the named queue(s) in which this worker group will watch for jobs.
 There is a reserved `'*'` value you can use which means "all queues."
 This can be an array of queues as well: `['default', 'email']` for example.
-- `count` : **required** the number of workers to start using this config.
+- `count` : **[required]** the number of workers to start with this config.
 - `maxAttempts`: the maximum number of times to retry a job before giving up.
-Retries are handled with an exponential backoff in retry time, equal to the number of previous attempts \*\* 4.
+A job that throws an error will be set to retry in the future with an exponential backoff in time equal to the number of previous attempts \*\* 4.
 After this number, a job is considered "failed" and will not be re-attempted.
-Default: `24`
+Default: `24`.
 - `maxRuntime` : the maximum amount of time, in seconds, to try running a job before another worker will pick it up and try again.
 It's up to you to make sure your job doesn't run for longer than this amount of time!
-Default: 14,400 seconds (4 hours)
+Default: `14_400` (4 hours).
 - `deleteFailedJobs` : when a job has failed (maximum number of retries has occured) you can keep the job in the database, or delete it.
-Default: `false`
+Default: `false`.
 - `deleteSuccessfulobs` : when a job has succeeded, you can keep the job in the database, or delete it.
 It's generally assumed that your jobs _will_ succeed so it usually makes sense to clear them out and keep the queue lean.
-Default: `true`
+Default: `true`.
 - `sleepDelay` : the amount of time, in seconds, to check the queue for another job to run.
 Too low and you'll be thrashing your storage system looking for jobs, too high and you start to have a long delay before any job is run.
-Default: `5`
+Default: `5`.

 See the next section for advanced usage examples, like multiple worker groups.

 ## Job Workers

 A job worker actually executes your jobs.
 The workers will ask the adapter to find a job to work on.
-The adapter will mark the job as locked (the process name and a timestamp is set on the job) and then the worker will call `perform()` on your job, passing in any args that were given to `performLater()`.
+The adapter will mark the job as locked (the process name and a timestamp is set on the job) and then the worker will call `perform()` on your job, passing in any args that were given when you scheduled it.
 The behavior of what happens when the job succeeds or fails depends on the config options you set in the `JobManager`.
 By default, successful jobs are removed from storage and failed jobs and kept around so you can diagnose what happened.

 The runner has several modes it can start in depending on how you want it to behave.